What does a Fraud Analyst do?

 - Develop and maintain fraud detection models and algorithms to improve the accuracy of fraud identification.

-- Prepare detailed reports and documentation of fraud investigations, including findings, recommendations, and action plans.
+- Prepare detailed reports and documentation of findings, including recommendations for corrective actions.

 Qualifications